-Newly revised for 2020: An "intake application" letter from Community Development staff is required before a site-specific plan amendment application will be accepted (a non-site-specific, or policy amendment, does not require the letter.)
+An "intake application" letter from Community Development staff is required before a site-specific plan amendment application will be accepted (a non-site-specific, or policy amendment, does not require the letter.)
 Please contact Community Development staff to have a discussion regarding a proposed site-specific plan amendment.
-This discussion-by phone, email, or in-person-will result in the "intake application" letter necessary to separately apply for the site-specific plan amendment application.
+This discussion-by phone, email, or "virtual" in-person-will result in the "intake application" letter necessary to separately apply for the site- specific plan amendment application.

-For 2020 only, applications to initiate an amendment may be submitted between December 1 and January 31.
 Starting for the 2021 plan year the application submittal deadline is before September 15 in the year immediately preceding the upcoming annual review year, and then continues with that deadline for consideration in the immediately following year's annual work program: by September 15, 2020 for the 2021 plan year, by September 15, 2021 for the 2022 plan year, and so on.